Mon-Fri: 9:00 AM - 5:00 PM

-Before you begin looking for a good warehouse space for rent for your startup company, you need to get educated about the commercial warehouse leasing procedure.
+Before you begin looking for a good wine tasting Sonoma for your startup company, you need to get educated about the commercial warehouse leasing procedure.
 Being ready will keep you from making rash decisions and costly mistakes thatyou will end up regretting later on.
 The following are some insider suggestions to help make an informed choice when renting a commercial warehouse space your company

 Start the process of finding commercial space for lease at least 6-12 months before your current lease expires or before your ideal move-in-date.
 Locating the perfect space and negotiating the deal will take 1-2 months depending on the size area and current market conditions.
 In most cases the spaces you like will need some type of changes which the time required will depend on the scope of work.